Introduction to QCD: Hadronisation and Soft Hadron-Hadron Physics

-\textbf{7) Beam Remnants:} Constraints on beam remnant fragmentation (see, e.g., \cite{Sjostrand:2004pf}) are most easily obtained in the forward region, but, e.g., the amount of baryon transport from the remnant to a given rapidity region can also be used to probe how much the color structure of the remnant was effectively disturbed, with more baryon transport indicating a larger amount of ``beam baryon blowup''.
+\textbf{7) Beam Remnants:} Constraints on beam-remnant fragmentation (see, e.g., \cite{Sjostrand:2004pf}) are most directly obtained in the forward region~\cite{Chatrchyan:2011wm,Chatrchyan:2011wb,Aspell:2012ux,Chatrchyan:2013gfi,Aaij:2014pza,Chatrchyan:2014qka,Antchev:2014lez}.
+Especially for soft-inclusive triggers, cuts designed to isolate diffractive topologies are then required to distinguish effectively between the fragmentation of a (diffractive) colour-singlet excitation of the beam particle and that of a (non-diffractive) colour-charged remnant having exchanged some (non-zero) net amount of colour charge with the other colliding beam hadron.
+To lowest order, the remnant should be in a triplet (octet) colour state after having exchanged a quark (gluon) with the other beam particle, but taking MPI into account much larger amounts of colour may be transferred, with correspondingly larger possible colour representations of the remnant (see, e.g.,~\cite{Christiansen:2015yqa}).
+The amount of baryon transport from the remnant to a given rapidity region~\cite{Erhan:1979ba,Aaij:2011va,Abazov:2015sri} can also be used to probe how much the colour structure of the remnant was effectively disturbed, with more baryon transport indicating a larger amount of ``beam baryon blowup''.
+Ideally one would also correlate the forward activity with a (central) measure of how much total colour charge is scattered out of the remnant(s), such as an observable sensitive to the number of MPI.